Khvalynsk culture: Genetics

 Neolithic migrations c.
-5000–4000 BC.
+5000–4000 BCE.
 Comb Ware, Sredny Stog and Khvalynsk cultures were found to have a significant EHG component.

 Recent genetic studies have shown that males of the Khvalynsk culture carried primarily the paternal haplogroup R1b, although a few samples of R1a, I2a2, Q1a and J have been detected.
-They belonged to the Western Steppe Herder (WSH) cluster, which is a mixture of Eastern Hunter-Gatherer (EHG) and Caucasian Hunter-Gatherer (CHG) ancestry.
-This admixture appears to have happened on the eastern Pontic–Caspian steppe starting around 5,000 BC.
+They belonged to the Western Steppe Herder (WSH) cluster, which is a mixture of Eastern Hunter-Gatherer (EHG) and Caucasus Hunter-Gatherer (CHG) ancestry.
+This admixture appears to have happened on the eastern Pontic–Caspian steppe starting around 5000 BCE.

-Mathieson et al. (2015, 2018) found in three Eneolithic males buried near Khvalynsk between 5,200 BC and 4,000 BC the Y-haplogroups R1b1a and R1a1, and the mt-haplogroups H2a1, U5a1i, and Q1a and a subclade of U4.
+Mathieson et al. (2015, 2018) found in three Eneolithic males buried near Khvalynsk between 5200 BCE and 4000 BCE the Y-haplogroups R1b1a and R1a1, and the mt-haplogroups H2a1, U5a1i, and Q1a and a subclade of U4.

 A male from the contemporary Sredny Stog culture was found to have 80% WSH ancestry of a similar type to the Khvalynsk people, and 20% Early European Farmer (EEF) ancestry.
 Among the later Yamnaya culture, males carry exclusively R1b and I2.
 A similar pattern is observable among males of the earlier Dnieper-Donets culture, who carried only R and I and whose ancestry was exclusively EHG with Western Hunter-Gatherer (WHG) admixture.

 The presence of EEF and CHG mtDNA and exclusively EHG and WHG Y-DNA among the Yamnaya and related WSHs suggest that EEF and CHG admixture among them was the result of mixing between EHG and WHG males, and EEF and CHG females.
 This suggests that the leading clans among the Yamnaya were of EHG paternal origin.

 According to David W. Anthony, this implies that the Indo-European languages were the result of "a dominant language spoken by EHGs that absorbed Caucasus-like elements in phonology, morphology, and lexicon" (spoken by CHGs) Other studies have suggested that the Indo-European language family may have originated not in Eastern Europe, but among West Asian (CHG-like) populations south of the Caucasus.

+Physical anthropology

+A study of cranio-facial morphology of the individuals at the Khvalynsk cemetery (Anthony et al. 2022) indicates that the population was not homogeneous, and comprised two major groups: a 'northern' forest zone population, and a 'southern' lower Don/Caucasus steppe population.

+The 'northern' skull morphology is described as robust and broad-faced, with the 'southern' cranial shape more gracile and narrow-faced.
+The authors argue that the observed heterogeneity of northern and southern cranio-facial types aligns with the aDNA evidence of admixture between two genetically distinct groups.